 6. Get Enough Protein

 You should be eating 0.5-0.75gm of protein per pound of lean body mass.
 Your lean body mass can be calculated by subtracting your body fat in pounds from your body weight.
-For instance is you weigh 200# and you have 15% body fat (or 30# of body fat) your lean body mass LBM = 170#.
-Which means you need at least 85 grams of protein daily to maintain your lean body mass.
+For instance, if you weigh 200# and you have 15% body fat (or 30# of body fat) your lean body mass LBM = 170#.
+This means you need at least 85 grams of protein daily to maintain your lean body mass.
 A 4 oz chicken breast has about 28gm of protein.